These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to state hernia duration explicitly

-Why: The 12-month duration requirement is a hard threshold for all ratings above 0%.
+The 12-month duration requirement is a hard threshold for all ratings above 0%.
 If duration is not documented, the examiner may not record it, and the rater may deny a higher rating.

-Do this instead: State directly and clearly: 'This hernia has been present continuously for [X years/months] since [date].'
+Instead: State directly and clearly: 'This hernia has been present continuously for [X years/months] since [date].'
 If it is a recurrence, state: 'This is a recurrent hernia after my repair in [year], and the recurrence has been present for [duration].'

 Impact: All levels above 0%